 These days, visitors to Cartagena can take mud baths in the crater of this 15m volcano.
 They say it has healing properties, but who knows if that’s true or not.

 The actual journey to El Totumo takes travellers through the sweeping landscape of the Santa Catalina district of Colombia.
 Once you arrive, there is a staircase that leads to the crater where visitors can climb into the volcano to experience what I would consider being the oddest feeling ever.

 The mud is not hot or cold.
 It’s not thin, yet not thick.
-You feel weightless as if floating in space.
-After a while, this lack of bodily control gets a little creepy, so get out and head into the lake next door for a bath, often done by local Colombian women.
+I felt weightless, as if floating in space.
+After a while, this lack of bodily control got a little creepy, so I got out and headed into the lake next door for a bath, which was done by local Colombian women.

 2. Spend the Day at Playa Blanca